The parameter list contains a list of variables to be passed to the function.

 Function parameters must be explicitly named.
 Parameter names are standard SQL identifiers.

 The data types of SQL expressions passed as arguments must match those of their corresponding parameter data types in the definition of the SQL function.
-If the types do not match, the system returns an error to the requestor.
+If the types do not match, Teradata Database returns an error to the requestor.

 You cannot specify TD_ANYTYPE, VARIANT_TYPE, or TABLE as parameter data types for an SQL function.